adhocteam/a11y-snippets/test-scripts/axe-e2e/README.md

 1. Add the `/axe-e2e/` directory to the project you want to test.
 If your project root is `/cool-project/`, copy or move `/axe-e2e/` inside it.
-2. Run `$ yarn install` from your terminal prompt ($)
+2. Change into the `/axe-e2e/` directory by typing `cd /axe-e2e/ from your terminal prompt ($)
-3. Replace the `/fixtures/sitemap.example.xml` file with your actual XML sitemap.
-Ensure your XML file follows the same format as the example.
+3. Run `$ yarn install` from your terminal prompt
-4. Open `index.js` and upate the XML filename strings on lines 5, 8, and 11
+4. Name your sitemap file `sitemap.xml` and add it to the `/axe-e2e/fixtures/` directory.
+Ensure your XML file follows the same format as `sitemap.example.xml`.
-5. Run `$ cd axe-e2e/` from your terminal prompt
+5. `index.js` passes Webdriver an `id="content"` by default.
+If you use a different ID on your pages to be tested, open `axe-e2e/index.js` and edit the second argument on lines 5, 8, and 11.
+Be sure to pass a `<String>` in quotation marks, or Webdriver will throw an error.
 6. Run one or more of the following commands from your terminal prompt:

 ### If using Yarn: